jasper07/cap-sflight-devops/README-advanced-pipeline.md

 * You can automate the testing process and save time and resources.
 * You can check that your code integrates well with other components and systems and does not cause any conflicts or errors.

-In the pipeline i reused the exising OPA5 Karma tests, for both the applications i added the karma-coverage and karma-junit-reporter npm modules to both the applications.
+In the pipeline i reused the exising OPA5 Karma tests, for both the applications i added the karma-coverage and karma-junit-reporter npm modules.
+To do so is a simple command.

 ```cli
 npm install --prefix ./app/travel_processor karma-coverage karma-junit-reporter --save-dev